 The most common form of analytics that businesses use is descriptive analytics, which provides insights on past performance or actions.
+The findings discovered through descriptive analytics is often demonstrated with the use of a line graph maker to display findings in meetings in a presentable way.
 Predictive analytics takes this a step further to identify likely future trends or what is about to happen.

 Knowing what is about to happen, though, is useful only if you can act on that knowledge.
 This is where prescriptive analytics enters the picture.